 Surround yourself in comfort

 The right bed can make a huge difference in how well you sleep.
 A new mattress from Mattress360 can be a lifesaver.
-Not only can a comfortable bed help you get to sleep more quickly, it can also help prevent the constant tossing and turning that leads to shallow sleep.
+Not only can a comfortable bed help you get to sleep more quickly, but it can also help prevent the constant tossing and turning that leads to shallow sleep.

 Sleep on your left side